 Mums know that with the birth of our first baby, comes the birth of motherhood guilt.
-It arrives in the hospital unnoticed, but latches onto that baby capsule the minute that you leave.
+It arrives in the hospital unnoticed, but latches onto that baby capsule the minute you leave.

 It stalks you every step of the way to move into your home, hiding behind doors and under the bed.
 It’s a leech that’s impossible to shake.

 But, since having my second son, things have been different.
 I’ve been able to relieve myself of this leech a little.
 I’ve come to accept that no form of parenting is right or wrong.
 It’s only wrong if it’s wrong for me.
 Therefore, guilt be gone!

 Here are some examples …

 Eating ‘sometimes’ foods